Common Bathtub Materials: Pros, Cons, and Costs for 2026

 Ceramic

-What is it: Ceramic bathtubs are created by forming numerous ceramic tiles together, which is essentially clay that is heated to high temperatures until it hardens.
+What it is: Ceramic bathtubs are created by forming ceramic tiles together.
+Ceramic itself is clay that has been heated to high temperatures until it hardens.

 Stone Resin